Investors Should Go Back to the Future with OPAL Fuels

 Also 2nd largest operator of RNG stations in the U.S., serving fleets and individual vehicles

-Recently inked 10-year deal with UPS to provide RNG at 51 fueling centers nationwide
+Recently inked 10-year deal with UPS to provide operations and maintenance services at 51 fueling centers nationwide

 Opened Florida’s 1st landfill-gas to RNG facility, uses biogas from decomposing material